awmann/M_-M_K-/README.md

   ![Histogram of the posterior](img/trappist_mass.png)

 The success of the associated paper depends on the ease of use of this software, so please feel free to send questions/suggestions to mann.andrew.w [at] gmail.com (or open an issue).

-The code is available in IDL and python.

-To install the python version do the following after cloning the repository:

-cd to the cloned repository directoy python setup.py build python setup.py install

-you should then be able to import mk_mass whenever you like